bherrmann7/Log-Collection-Problem/README.md

 This github repo is a crack at solving a problem of accessing remote log files efficiently.

-See problem.md, assumptions.md and design.md for details.
+For more documentation see the "docs" folder

+    - docs/problem.md
+	- docs/assumptions.md
+	- docs/design.md

 To run the tests, use

     $ npm run test

 # usage